-Ticks are tiny, but they pose a significant threat to our furry friends, especially during the warmer months.
+Ticks are tiny but they pose a significant threat to our furry friends, especially during the warmer months.
 These parasites can latch onto your dog, causing discomfort, and if not promptly removed, can transmit serious diseases.
 Understanding what ticks on dogs look like and knowing how to remove them is essential for every dog owner.
-In this comprehensive guide, we will discuss everything you need to know about ticks on dogs, including how to identify them, remove them safely, and prevent tick bites from affecting your pet.
+In this comprehensive guide, we discuss everything you need to know about ticks on dogs, including how to identify them, remove them safely, and prevent tick bites from affecting your pet.

-What Do Ticks Look Like on Dogs?
+What Do Ticks Look Like?

 Ticks on dogs can be tricky to spot, especially if your dog has a thick coat.
 These tiny arachnids vary in size, ranging from as small as a pinhead to as large as a grape when fully engorged with blood.
-Generally, ticks have a round or oval-shaped body with eight legs, and their colour can vary from light brown to dark grey, depending on the species and whether they have fed recently.
+Generally, ticks have a round or oval-shaped body with eight legs and their colour can vary from light brown to dark grey, depending on the species and whether they have fed recently.

 What Does a Tick Look Like on a Dog?